rustygeldmacher/marmalade/README.md

       --case, -c <i>:   Only run the given case --help, -h:   Show this message

-Say we have an input file like the one described above in the introduction.
+Say we have an input file like the one described above.
 The first line of the file declares how many test cases the file contains.
 The first number in each test case is called `k` and the second is `n`, which is the number of `lines` to read in for each puzzle.
 Assuming we have a method called `solve_case` that returns the result we're looking for, we can edit example.rb and instruct Marmalade to read that for us like so:

     Marmalade.jam do
       read_num_cases
       test_cases do
         read [:k, :n], :type => :int
         read :lines, :count => @n
+        run_case do
           puts solve_case(@k, @lines)
+        end
       end
     end